-Throughout the first quarter of 2024, we have continued to enter into SPL agreements with our cell therapy customers.
-These agreements, which are discussed in more detail in "Results of Operations" below, provide us with revenue from instrument sales and leases and disposables sales as well as pre-commercial milestones based on progress of our partners' programs through the clinic and sales-based payments upon commercialization of our partners' programs.
-In the first quarter of 2024, we signed SPL agreements with three new partners: Lion TCR, Imugene, Wugen, and we announced that we had signed a fourth agreement with Be Biopharma on April 2, 2024.
+Throughout the first half of 2024, we have continued to enter into SPL agreements with our cell therapy customers.
+These agreements, which are discussed in more detail under the caption "Results of Operations" below, provide us with revenue from instrument sales and leases and disposables sales as well as pre-commercial milestones based on progress of our partners' programs through the clinic and sales-based payments upon commercialization of our partners' programs.
+In the first half of 2024, we signed SPL agreements with five new partners: Lion TCR, Imugene, Wugen, Be Biopharma, and Legend Biotech.
 We continue to grow our SPL pipeline and, while the specific timing of any agreement is uncertain, we look forward to continuing to build on our existing SPL partnerships and develop additional SPL partnerships in the future.